NicosNicolaou16/SampleAndTestingMachineLearningAndroidCodeScanner/README.md

 # Sample and Testing Machine Learning Android Code Scanner

-This sample and testing project contain the new Google Code Scanner. <br />
-The project is a simple button to start the Google Code Scanner. <br />
-For testing purpose, I generated a barcode with website link, scan the barcode and open this link in the browser, tested and supported to open only website link. <br />
-The project is implemented with Jetpack Compose. <br />
+This sample project demonstrates the new Google Code Scanner.
+It features a simple button to initiate the scanner.
+For testing purposes, I generated a barcode containing a website link, which, when scanned, opens the link in the browser.
+The project currently supports only opening website links.
+It is implemented using Jetpack Compose. <br />

 ## Check my article